dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 where tensoring with $k$ is just by the multiplication map.
 The claim is that these two are the same.

 The $\from$ map is given by just replacing $\tensor_\ZZ$ with $\tensor_k$ everywhere.
 For the $\to$ map, if we map some symbol $A_0 \times \cdots \times A_n$ to the RHS, the fact that $\wait \underset{m^{\tensor_\ZZ}}{\tensor} k$ is modding out by the kernel of the multiplication map exactly imposes $k\dash$bilinearity between the tensor symbols.
 This yields a $k\dash$bilinear map, which produces an actual map on the tensor product over $k$.

+The question then becomes: how far can we carry out this process?
+Is there an even richer